With flu season in full swing, the Food and Drug Administration (FDA) has released a warning to consumers to be wary of unapproved flu products.

 This natural ingredient is often marketed as a treatment for colds.

-One study, now withdrawn, found that taking zinc by mouth within 24 hours of the start of cold symptoms may reduce the severity and duration of a cold.
+, now withdrawn, found that taking zinc by mouth within 24 hours of the start of cold symptoms may reduce the severity and duration of a cold.

 These studies, though, were done with the cold virus, which is different from the virus that causes the flu.